cliosight/Docs/README.md

 ## SQL Interface for Structured Data <a name="sql"></a>
-Cliosight is a robust platform that offers addition of various leading database servers, including MySQL, Postgres, and Microsoft SQL.
+Cliosight is a platform that offers addition of various leading database servers for building reporting and micro CRM applications.
 Our interface and APIs enable users to perform a wide range of analytical operations, encompassing both the in-house and user-owned databases.
-As we continue to evolve, we plan to expand our compatibility to cloud data storages and distributed ledgers in future releases.
+As we continue to evolve, we plan to expand our compatibility to various cloud data storages and distributed ledgers in future releases.

 ![datastorages](https://miro.medium.com/v2/resize:fit:720/format:webp/1*r42HqHgUxlRpbFLr1PZtLg.png)

 ## Support for Multiple Data Sources <a name="datasources"></a>
 Paid users of our platform will be able to add multiple datasources to a single account.
-Configurations can be created for the in-built databases or those on the user's cloud VM.
-Cloud database instances like Google Cloud SQL are also supported.
+Configurations can be added for those on the users' cloud VM.
+Cloud database instances in Google Cloud SQL, Amazon RDS and Azure SQL Server are also supported.
 Schemas created are segregated based on these datasources.
 Users on the free tier will have access to the in-built MySQL database only with a **shared connection pool**.

 ![databases](https://miro.medium.com/v2/resize:fit:720/format:webp/1*MQ_QTZ0CGrNoiIe3y8ePgA.png)

-One other advantage of being a paid user is the significantly faster upload speed for large volumes of data.
+One advantage of being a paid user is the significantly faster upload speed for large volumes of data.
 This is made possible by dedicating resources, ensuring efficient transfer and processing.
 Data import option provided with forms will allow uploading bulk data from CSV files.
 Data from a report can be downloaded or exported to other datasources.

 Example of a datasource definition:
 ```json